kakandemanwell/alx-higher_level_programming/README.md

-This repo herein, contains solutions to the tasks in my ALx course for high level programming specifically python.
+This repo herein, contains solutions to the tasks in my ALx course for high level programming specifically pyton.